We already put a guide of potential ways to heat or insulate a dog house.

 Unlike a dog house heater/furnace, heat lamps aren’t designed for heating dog houses but rather reptile terrariums.

-In this instance you need to know what you’re doing from an installation and safety perspective.
+With this being the case, other options may be better suited, and you need to know what you’re doing from an installation and safety perspective.

-We discuss the things you might consider when installing a heat lamp in your dog house, along with which heat lamps are most commonly used.
+We discuss the things you might consider when installing a heat lamp in your dog house, along with which heat lamps are might be some of the more popular ones on the market.

 Let’s take a look!